 VA Ratings for GERD Secondary to PTSD

-- 50% – Recurrent or refractory esophageal stricture(s) causing dysphagia and requiring at least one of the following (1) dilatation 3 or more times per year, (2) dilatation using steroids at least one time per year, or (3) esophageal stent placement
+- 50% rating – Documented history of recurrent or refractory esophageal stricture(s) causing dysphagia which requires at least one of the following (1) dilatation 3 or more times per year, (2) dilatation using steroids at least one time per year, or (3) esophageal stent placement

 Veterans seeking a VA rating for GERD secondary to PTSD must prove that their GERD was caused or worsened by PTSD.
 This will require: